 Despite the federal legalization of hemp-derived CBD, pet owners must stay informed about both federal and state laws.
 Additionally, it's important to note that the legal landscape is subject to change, and staying updated on the latest regulations is essential.

 The distinction between federal and state laws on CBD for dogs can sometimes be confusing.
 While federal law provides a general framework, state laws can vary greatly.
-In some states, there may be more strict regulations on the sale and use of CBD products.
+In some states, there may be stricter regulations on the sale and use of CBD products.
 This creates a complex landscape for pet owners to navigate.
 It's important to understand both federal and state regulations to ensure you're within legal boundaries when purchasing and using CBD products for your pet.

 Gastrointestinal issues such as diarrhea or changes in appetite can also occur.
 Recognizing these signs early and adjusting the CBD dosage or discontinuing use can help alleviate any discomfort for your dog.
 CBD can interact with other medications that your dog may be taking.
 This interaction can affect how the body metabolizes certain drugs, potentially leading to increased side effects or reduced effectiveness of either the medication or the CBD.